 If you know the customer or prospect (see ABM/ABS below) and you know the challenges they face that should focus your research.
 Unlike most prospect focussed content, it is no longer hit and hope.
 Focus your content on a known target customer (or group of customers) problem.
 Research the issues and outline a potential solution.

 If your content addresses a problem, is credible and has some depth it builds trust.
 Your business will be perceived as a thought leader with something valuable to contribute.

 Of course, organic search results are not the only way of reaching prospects.
 There is a valid argument that if a customer has some issue they are unlikely to dive straight into a search engine.
 Why?
 Because most of their queries will return the same old fluff content (see above) that delivers no depth or value.
 Often, there are other sources of information they will consult first.

-If your business is using an Account Based Sales approach, your carefully created research-based content will probably reach its target.
-If an Account Based Marketing approach runs in parallel then suitable contacts in your CRM can be reached directly via email or other means.
+If your organisation is using an Account Based Sales approach, your carefully created research-based content will probably reach its target.
+If Account Based Marketing runs in parallel then suitable contacts in your CRM can be reached directly via email or other means.

-A business running a target driven approach to marketing with no focus on key accounts (existing or prospect) and a marketing department isolated from the rest of the business is unlikely to succeed with a research-based content approach.
-To be blunt, that approach is the prime reason so much fluff content exists.
-That is why research-based content is a distinguishing factor.
+A company running target driven marketing with no focus on key accounts (existing or prospect) and a marketing department isolated from the rest of the business is unlikely to succeed with a research based content approach.
+To be blunt, that is the prime reason so much fluff content exists.
+That is why interesting content based on valid data is a distinguishing factor.

-There is no doubt creating research-based content is time-consuming.
+There is no doubt creating content based on detailed research is time-consuming.
 It generally requires engagement by various parts of the business.
 You need to invest time upfront to identify areas where customers are having difficulty, where your business can help.
 We suggest the potential returns generally justify those costs.